Pepper, founded by five Snap alums, has raised $5.6 million to help startups analyze their spend – TechCrunch

 They also combined funding.
 Indeed, $1 million of the Pepper’s $5.6 million in seed funding is money that Forge had raised from Upfront and Manta Ray, both of which have more recently plugged more money into Pepper.

-Borow is also quick to note that beyond the Snap employees who’ve launched the company, there are numerous former and current Snap employees who’ve either invested in or are advising the company.
+Borow is also quick to note that beyond the Snap employees who’ve launched the company, there are numerous former and current Snap employees who’ve either invested in or are advising Pepper.
 Among these is Imran Khan, Snap’s former chief strategy officer; Jeff Lucas, its former head of global sales; Omar Hasan, its former global head of sales finance; Dante DiCicco, its current head of international expansion; and Cristina Grace Borow, who formerly focused on brand partnerships for Snap and is also James Borow’s wife.

-“It’s very Snap heavy,” says Borow, because people are “bullish” about what Borow and his cofounders built across their different disciplines at the company.
+“It’s very Snap heavy,” says Borow, because people are “bullish” about what Borow and his co-founders built across their different disciplines at the company.

 Snap he adds, has “very deep talent pool.”

-Pictured above, left to right: Chris Lorenz, Daniel Druger, Geoff Anderson, Sean Friedland, Soraya Belhadj Aissa, James Borow, and Spencer Anderson
+Pictured above, left to right: Chris Lorenz, Daniel Druger, Geoff Anderson, Sean Friedland, Soraya Belhadj Aissa, James Borow and Spencer Anderson